Outlier-robust Diffusion Posterior Sampling for Bayesian Inverse Problems: Experiment

-In this section, we validate the effectiveness and robustness of the proposed RDP method.
+In this section, we validate the effectiveness and robustness of the proposed RDP method through extensive experiments and ablation studies.
 We demonstrate RDP's generality by integrating it with four representative diffusion-based inverse solvers, including DPS \citep{chung2023diffusion}, LGD \citep{song2023loss}, $\Pi$GDM \citep{song2023pseudoinverse}, and PnPDM \citep{wu2024principled}\footnote{PnPDM does not rely on the Tweedie approximation and therefore lies outside the formal analysis of Sec.~\ref{sec: method}.
 However, it also employs gradient-based guidance; adding RDP yields improved performance.}.
-See \Cref{alg: robust diffusion posterior sampling} and \Cref{alg: general robust diffusion posterior sampling} for the pseudo-code of our algorithms.
+We also include DiffPIR~\citep{zhu2023denoising} as another representative diffusion restoration approach.
+See \Cref{alg:rdps} and \Cref{alg: general robust diffusion posterior sampling} for the pseudo-code of our algorithms.
 For fair comparisons, all methods are evaluated using the same pretrained score/denoising models and sampling schedule.
 We refer to the RDP version of method X as RDP-X; for example, RDP-DPS denotes DPS with RDP guidance.
 Implementation code is available in the supplementary material.
+See additional experimental results and more ablation studies in \Cref{appendix: additional experimental results}.